model-driven-devops/cml-lifecycle/README.md

 - Finds user defined topology, identifies correct nodes, and assigns the new image definition.
 - Restarts the nodes.

+## Gotchas
+- CML seems to only accept image definitions with images that are over 1 GB in size.
+I first attempted this using Tiny Core Linux and ran into an error when attempting to update the image definition.
+The qcow file was 32 MB, but CML read it as 32 GB.

+## Running Workflow in Jenkins

+## Running Workflow in Gitlab

 ## Setting your Environment Variables

 The scripts in this repository can be executed manually or as an automated pipeline.
 Included in this repository is a pre-built gitlab-ci.yml file that will work by setting your appropirate environment variables.